elementor/elementor/docs/core/common/assets/js/api/core/ui-states.md

 		onChange( oldValue, newValue ) {
-			// Callback that runs on state change.
-			// Do whatever with the old and new values. console.log( { oldValue, newValue } );
+			// Callback that runs on state change. console.log( { oldValue, newValue } );
 		}
 	}